toerndev/svelte-ts-eslint-tailwind/README.md

-# Svelte TypeScript Rollup ESLint TailwindCSS
+# Svelte TypeScript Rollup ESLint TailwindCSS Jest

-Updated on 2020-08-23, probably obsolete again within a few months... haha... sigh.
+Last updated 2020-10-15.

 ### Limitations

 - While Svelte now has TS support, `@typescript-eslint` can't read Svelte so we still need to choose between TS and ESLint for those files.
-_Personally I prefer lightweight view files without much logic to type check, so ESLint seems more valuable._
+Personally I prefer lightweight view files without much logic to type check, so ESLint seems more valuable.
 - This repo also doesn't bother to configure Jest with Svelte support, same reason as above.
 - `eslint-plugin-svelte3` and `prettier-plugin-svelte` only work separately, not via `eslint-plugin-prettier`.
 - This has only been tested with neovim + w0rp/ale, not with vscode.